History of SpaceX: Setbacks

 On March 1, 2013, a Dragon spacecraft in orbit developed problems with its thrusters.
 Due to blocked fuel valves, the craft was unable to properly control itself.
 SpaceX engineers were able to remotely clear the blockages.
 Because of this, it arrived at the International Space Station one day later than expected.
 Since spacecraft like the Dragon were classified as munitions, and considered weapons under arms regulations until November 2014, SpaceX Mission controllers were unable to release more information to the public.

 On June 28, 2015 CRS-7 launched a Falcon 9 carrying an unmanned Dragon capsule intended to take supplies to the International Space Station.
 2 minutes and 19 seconds into the flight a cloud of vapor was seen by the tracking camera forming outside the craft.
 A few seconds afterward there was a loss of pressure in the helium tank, after which they exploded, causing a complete failure of the mission.
 The software was not programmed to deploy the parachute for the Dragon capsule after a launch mishap, therefore the Dragon broke upon impact.
 The problem was discovered to be a failed 2 ft (61 cm) steel strut, purchased from a supplier, on a helium pressure vessel, which broke due to the force of acceleration.
 This caused a breach and allowed helium to escape causing the loss of the spacecraft, which exploded.
 The software issue was also fixed; in addition, an analysis of the entire program was carried out in order to ensure proper abort mechanisms are in place for future rockets and their payload.
-SpaceX President Gwynne Shotwell stated that in terms of the differences between the six previous successful Falcon 9 Commercial Resupply Launches, "there’s nothing that stands out as being different for any particular flight."
+SpaceX President Gwynne Shotwell stated that in terms of the differences between the six previous successful Falcon 9 Commercial Resupply Launches, "there's nothing that stands out as being different for any particular flight."
 Though the craft was set to bring a resupply of food and water to the ISS, the crew members had enough supplies to last another 4 months before another resupply, which would end up being the Russian Progress 60P vehicle.
-Student science experiments, as well as a docking adapter and other miscellaneous cargo, were lost due to CRS-7 failure as well.
+Student science experiments, as well as a docking adapter and other miscellaneous cargo, were lost due to the CRS-7 failure as well.